British Hospitality Association: Trends and Developments Report

 Trends and Development (Statistics) is an annual report that has been issued since 1990.
 The report brings together statistics regarding the World Tourism and Hospitality industry.
 Such as, for example, employment levels, size of inbound, outbound & domestic tourism and financial highlights of the UK hotel, restaurant & catering industries.

-The publication is available for members for free as part of their subscription.
-However, non-members can purchase it as well.

 Creating Jobs in Britain – A Hospitality Economy Proposition

 Creating Jobs in Britain is a report by the BHA that highlighted the hospitality's contribution to the UK economy and stated that the industry can generate as many as 236,000 additional jobs if the Government provides the right framework.

 BHRA Hotel and Restaurant Guide

 In 1928, the association published its first guide to member hotels in Britain, Ireland, British dominions and colonies.
 The guide consisted of a short information regarding the prices charged for rooms, food, etc., size of an establishment, facilities such as telephone or running water, contact details and so forth.
 Later issues also included a road map and road mileage between major UK cities.
 Cover pages were highly influenced by culture and economic situation.
 Thus, 1947 version has all the signs of post war austerity when a copy issued in 1974 was visibly influenced by 1960s psychedelia movement.
 The publication was ceased in 1997.